EBIvariation/vcf-validator/docs/developer-guide.md

 database.
 We chose Sqlite as database backend, which means that the DB reports can actually be opened with a Sqlite client.

+The debugulator had very minimal functionality and limited usage.
+To reduce the build, packaging and installation complexities, a few of the dependencies were removed and ODB is one among them.
+Along with ODB, debugulator was also removed from build as it is fully dependent on ODB.
+The sources and part of documentation retained for future reference.

 ### VCF assembly checker

 This program is much simpler than the validator.
 It's mostly about getting the